Udon Noodle Soup

 Is it gluten free?
 This is one of the most asked questions about these particular noodles on google search.
 To answer the question, we have to answer another question – what are udon noodles made of?

-They are thick noodles made from wheat flour.
+They are thick noodles made from wheat flour; so, not gluten free.
 It is made by kneading flour, salt and water together.
 It has a characteristic chewy texture which is due to the kneading of the dough for gluten to develop.
 Tapioca flour is added to some recipes which makes for smoother noodles.

 Udon noodles are sold either dry or fresh; and have a neutral flavour, which makes it great for absorbing flavours.
 It could be served cold with a noodle dipping sauce or hot in a broth, where the smooth and silky texture makes it perfect for slurping in udon noodle soups.
 It also works well in stir-fries.